-Press these softkeys to access a menu which allows you to modify the settings of the averaging, duty cycle, range and offset of channel and channel B respectively.
+Press these softkeys to access a menu which allows you to modify the settings of the averaging, duty cycle, range and offset of channel A.

 Offset Off On

 Press this softkey to toggle the channel offset value on or off.
 The default is "Off".
 The offset value is set using Offset.